Skip to content

 How to set up a portable nitrous oxide cylinder for theatres

-The mini-manifold: 2 x C cylinders with a switch to quickly switch over between cylinders when one runs out
+The mini-manifold: 2 x C cylinders with a switch to quickly switch over between cylinders when one runs out.
+Or just a simple cylinder on wheels with a flexible gas pipeline hose, which you connect to the same place you connect the pipeline hose

 The swap-it when it’s low approach: Have a C or D sized cylinder which is swapped out at an agreed pressure.